 Web Accessibility Scanning Tools

 Automated web accessibility scanning tools and artificial intelligence (AI) use algorithms to inspect the HTML markup of websites.
 Unfortunately, these automated tools capture less than 20% of all WCAG failures.
 Remember, the majority of WCAG guidelines require testing with assistive technologies (screen readers, voice recognition, keyboard only navigation, etc.) to determine compliance.

 Website Accessibility Plugins & Website Accessibility Overlays

-The only way to bring a website into Section 508, ADA, or WCAG compliance is to repair all relevant HTML markup and source code errors.
-Companies that install “website accessibility plugins” or “website accessibility overlays” on their websites will remain inaccessible to people with disabilities and at continued risk for litigation under ADA Title III.
+The only way to bring a website into Section 508, or WCAG compliance is to repair all relevant HTML markup and source code errors.
+Companies that install “website accessibility plugins” or “website accessibility overlays” on their websites will remain inaccessible to people with disabilities and at continued risk for litigation.